HNUSystemsLab/kShield/README.md

 **For each exploit listed in the table, we:**

 1. **Reproduced the collected exploits** to verify their functionality.
 Testing confirmed that all 19 exploits mentioned in this paper can successfully trigger the vulnerabilities, carry out attacks, and escalate privileges from a regular user to ROOT.
 2. **Deployed kShield in the functional testing environment**, and then launched the attacks using the aforementioned exploits.
 Testing demonstrated that kShield successfully mitigated all attacks.
-We have recorded a comparison video showing the system before and after kShield deployment.
-Please refer to this [link](https://drive.google.com/drive/folders/12LLyRELEaQzdKJkEvsaeH3gB85PN4v_p?usp=drive_link).

 To begin with, download the root file system for functional testing from this [link](https://drive.google.com/file/d/1cv7geSOpTeqLo9jR1Ee50uZy6S93tSFm/view?usp=drive_link), and place it in the `./1-func-test/Launch-Func-Test/` directory.